vonMentzer-Group/vonMentzer-Group.github.io/index.md

 {% capture text %}

 We are a small team recently established at the Sahlgrenska Academy, Department of Microbiology and Immunology.
 We strive to build a diverse team where we emmbrace our differences and create space for innovation.
-We are funded by multiple funders including the [The Research Council](https://www.vr.se/), Sahlgrenska Academy and Åke Wiberg .
+We are funded by multiple funders, including the prestigous funders Knut and Alice Wallenberg [(DDLS)](https://www.scilifelab.se/data-driven/) and [The Research Council](https://www.vr.se/).
+Additional funding comes from Sahlgrenska Academy, Åke Wiberg and Jeanssons Stiftelse.

 {%
   include button.html